J.D., UCLA School of Law

 California

-Miller is currently representing the trustee of the Woodbridge Liquidation Trust in a lawsuit brought against multiple law firms and attorneys alleging they aided and abetted the now-bankrupt real estate investment firm Woodbridge Group in a $1.3 billion Ponzi scheme.
+Skip recently represented the trustee of the Woodbridge Liquidation Trust in a lawsuit against multiple professionals accused of aiding and abetting the now-bankrupt real estate investment firm Woodbridge Group in a billion-dollar Ponzi scheme.
+He delivered opening statements/closing arguments in multiple mediations, resulting in several multi-million-dollar confidential settlements before discovery began, thus avoiding significant legal expenses.

-Miller successfully represented investors who put a billion dollars into Internet incubator Idealab; won a $7 million judgment against musician Michael Jackson in a jury trial in Santa Maria; and prevailed in the Ninth Circuit and district court in a series of civil rights cases brought against the City of Los Angeles and the City of Beverly Hills and their Mayors, Chiefs of Police, and City Council members.
-He prosecuted trade secret/unfair competition cases for a manufacturing conglomerate, a private equity company, and for the top hotel in Beverly Hills; defended the maker of Seven Jeans in a multi-hundred million dollar partnership dispute; represented high-tech and manufacturing companies, including a public company in China with over 500,000 employees for which he won a $46 million jury verdict; won a defense verdict in a major lender liability action for the largest bank headquartered in Los Angeles; won sexual harassment trials on behalf of the City of Pasadena/Rose Bowl, a Los Angeles City Council member, and the City of Los Angeles; represented the City of Anaheim in a $50 million dispute with its telecom provider; and has handled cases in the spirits industry regarding Patron Tequila.
+Skip has prosecuted trade secret/unfair competition cases for a manufacturing conglomerate, a private equity company, and the top hotel in Beverly Hills; defended the maker of Seven Jeans in a multi-hundred million dollar partnership dispute; represented high-tech and manufacturing companies, including a public company in China with over 500,000 employees for which he won a $46 million jury verdict; won a defense verdict in a major lender liability action for the largest bank headquartered in Los Angeles; won sexual harassment trials on behalf of the City of Pasadena/Rose Bowl, a Los Angeles City Council member, and the City of Los Angeles; represented the City of Anaheim in a $50 million dispute with its telecom provider; and handled a case in the spirits industry when Patron Tequila sued Seagrams.

-Miller is the former Chairman of the Board of D.A.R.E.
-America, the international drug, violence, and alcohol abuse and education program taught by police to millions of schoolchildren in the U.S. and 50 foreign countries.
-He is a 1972 graduate of UCLA Law School, where he served on the UCLA Law Review.
-From 1972–1973, he served as a law clerk to the Honorable Jesse W. Curtis, United States District Judge for the Central District of California.
+Skip is the former Chairman of the Board of D.A.R.E.
+America, an international program aimed at educating millions of schoolchildren about drug, violence and alcohol abuse.
+He earned his law degree from UCLA Law School in 1972, where he served on the UCLA Law Review.
+From 1972 to 1973, he worked as a law clerk for the Honorable Jesse W. Curtis, U.S. District Judge for the Central District of California.

-He resides in Pacific Palisades with his high school sweetheart and wife of 53 years, Sherry, who has her own music company.
-The Millers have two sons, Dan and Jim, who are graduates of the University of California, Berkeley, and the University of Michigan Law Schools, respectively, and who are partners in Miller’s firm.
-Per Miller, “Working with our sons and the other talented lawyers in the firm is a dream come true for me.”
+Skip resides in Pacific Palisades with his high school sweetheart and wife of 55 years, Sherry, who has her own music company.
+The Millers have two sons, Dan and Jim, who are partners in the firm.
+Skip is dedicated to training and mentoring the lawyers at his firm through the Miller Barondess Mentorship Program, helping them achieve their goals and become top trial lawyers.